rails/rails/guides/source/action_mailer_basics.md

 #### Calling the Mailer

-Mailers are really just another way to render a view.
-Instead of rendering a view and sending it over the HTTP protocol, they are just sending it out through the email protocols instead.
-Due to this, it makes sense to just have your controller tell the Mailer to send an email when a user is successfully created.
+Mailers are really another way to render a view.
+Instead of rendering a view and sending it over the HTTP protocol, they send it out through the email protocols instead.
+Due to this, it makes sense to have your controller tell the Mailer to send an email when a user is successfully created.

-Setting this up is painfully simple.

-First, let's create a simple `User` scaffold:
+To set this up, let's create a `User` model using Rails' scaffold:

 ```bash
 $ bin/rails generate scaffold user name email login
 $ bin/rails db:migrate
 ```

-Now that we have a user model to play with, we will just edit the `app/controllers/users_controller.rb` make it instruct the `UserMailer` to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.welcome_email` right after the user is successfully saved.
+Now edit the create action of `app/controllers/users_controller.rb`, adding a call to `UserMailer.welcome_email` after the user is successfully saved.
+This will send an email to the newly created user.

-Action Mailer is nicely integrated with Active Job so you can send emails outside of the request-response cycle, so the user doesn't have to wait on it:
+Action Mailer is integrated with Active Job, so emails can be sent outside of the request-response cycle.
+This avoids the user having to wait for the server to communicate with an email server:

 ```ruby
 class UsersController < ApplicationController